Home

 Self-study guide

-Self-study guide on the Ageless Wisdom
+on the Ageless Wisdom

 For seekers who wish to study the Ageless wisdom teachings for the first time, selecting the right materials and resources can be a daunting task due to the overwhelming volume of published materials around.
 It is important to get the right resources the very first time.
 A good foundation is a must.
-Otherwise, to our minds, three things might happen: (1) one will be spending too much time and money buying books that are really irrelevant to begin any serious study in the field; (2) one will feel frustrated and might even abandon the search due to a big number of mediocre or sometimes utterly ridiculous and crappy ideas/ teachings surrounding the genre of new age, occult, or so called esoteric literatures; and (3) one's high aspirations or serious motives might be sidetracked by amusing yet very dangerous or manipulative occult practices.
+Otherwise, to our minds, three things might happen: (1) one will be spending too much time and money buying books that are really irrelevant to begin with any serious study in the field; (2) one will feel frustrated and might even abandon the search due to a big number of mediocre or sometimes utterly ridiculous and crappy ideas/ teachings surrounding the genre of new age, occult, or so called esoteric literatures; and (3) one's high aspirations or serious motives might be sidetracked by amusing yet very dangerous or manipulative occult practices.

 We have provided some reading lists below which we believe can be of help to kickoff one's spiritual or occult journey, though they are naturally biased towards the Ageless Wisdom stream of HPB and AAB.
 To our mind, the HPB-AAB stream provides a good foundation, in the sense that it shows the macro-perspective of reality, the relationship of the parts to the whole (preventing delusions and narcissism-nihilism), and the ability to integrate the teachings to one's life and still be an effective functioning part of human society.
 The lists are in no way comprehensive or strictly scholarly.
 The intention is to suggest materials that will enable one to save precious time because they are reliable references (or classic in the field) that will point to the seeker the right direction for further readings.

-As to the question of whether there is a need for a "guru" or a group/school/occult order in one's occult or spiritual journey: We are of the opinion that esotericist or aspiring occultists are always self-taught.
+As to the question of whether there is a need for a "guru" or a group/school/occult order in one's occult or spiritual journey: We are of the opinion that esotericist or aspiring occultists are always "self-taught" (as DK put it).
 One can learn the basics and begin the practices without any physical guru nor becoming affiliated to any school.
 As the adage goes, "When the student is ready, the teacher will come".
 We don't get ready by doing nothing.
 We can be responsible for our own esoteric training.
 And if we advanced enough in our studies that the inner plane Adepts or Teachers think we can already be useful to their cause, they will naturally appear and guide us to higher initiations and further instructions.
-One Tibetan adept even acknowledged that there are a wealth of undigested inspired published esoteric materials around before the need for new and higher revelations to come.
+One Tibetan adept even acknowledged that there is a wealth of undigested inspired published esoteric materials around before the need for new and higher revelations to come.
 Let's take advantage of this; and we hope we listed some of them below.

-We also included a list of some reputable modern esoteric schools that we know of that offer occult training for serious seekers.
+We also included a list below of some reputable modern esoteric schools that we know of that offer occult training for serious seekers.
 There are seekers who are not wired for self-learning and wants the structured training and rigid discipline of a school.
 For such students, we recommend those in the list and they are free to inquire the entrance requirements from them.

 Suggested reading lists